-Some more specific research interests of mine are the theoretical and practical aspects of estimating species abundance, and modelling population dynamics of species endangered by the harvest for the wildlife trade.
+Other research interests include the theoretical and practical aspects of estimating species abundance, and modelling population dynamics of endangered species.

 I am course director for the degrees Environmental Conservation (D447/448) and Applied Terrestrial and Marine Ecology (C180/183).